Skip to contents

 # Maximum total number of participants

-# Expected total number of participants under null and alternative hypotheses
+# Expected total number of participants under null hypothesis

 Evaluating empirical power via simulations